Cryptic Studios interview: Surviving Atari, working with Wizards, and a changing business model

 D’Angelo: That’s a real challenge.
 Only a minority of the player base chooses to engage in any given forum.
 If you go to our forums, you engage with one class of player.
 We hang out on Twitch streams and talk to people who are streaming and ask them what’s going on, lots of conversations going there.
 We follow various YouTubers and try to see what’s going on there.
 We do try — that’s a good way for us to collect input, and then we publish a lot of things that we call blogs, which are our way of trying to reach the audiences that aren’t in those engaged channels, but still want to know things.
 We try to reach out that way and get feedback on those.
 We also do surveys.
 But it’s a challenging thing to really hear what your audience thinks and wants.
 A lot of times we have to go into data and say, do people like this?
 Let’s see how many people are playing it.
 How many people repeat play it?
 Are they playing it once and getting out?
 It’s a mix.

-GamesBeat: How different is it to talk and communicate with players of a game like Neverwinter, which is a fantasy-driven IP, Star Trek, which is a sci-fi IP, and Champions, a superhero IP?
+GamesBeat: How different is it to talk and communicate with players of a game like Neverwinter, which is a fantasy-driven IP; Star Trek, which is a sci-fi IP; and Champions, a superhero IP?

 D’Angelo: I don’t think communicating with the players is much different in those three cases, but the audiences are different.
 The Neverwinter game, I’m going to use some generalizations here.
 As an action game in a fantasy genre, it collects a broader and slightly younger audience.
 They’re far more likely to be YouTube and Twitch savvy.
 They’re far more likely to be technology-driven.
 Our Star Trek audience does tend to skew a bit older.
 A lot of people in Star Trek, when they survey, it’s the only video game they play or have ever played.
 They’re playing it because it’s Trek, not because they’re video game fans.
 It’s easier to reach them on Star Trek news sites than on a game news site.
 Champions is in between.
 Superheroes are popular across a broad range of age groups, but it’s not as centralized.
 There are more 60-plus comic fans and 20-minus comic fans than there are people in the middle.
 That’s a personal generalization, at least.
 I can’t support that.